lsj2122/P8105_hw2_lsj2122/P8105-Homework-2.md

 Key variables were mutated by changing it from lowercase to uppercase to align with the pols_df.
 The dataset includes dimensions of 610 observed rows by 3 columns.
 (6 rows were NA).

+The merge_df dataset was created by merging the three datasets above, using the left_join function.
+It includes dimensions of 822 observed rows and 11 columns.
+Variables include month, year, information of the presidency, number of national politicians who are democratic or republican, closing value of s&p stock index, and the percentage of unemployment at a given time, the entire dataset ranges from 1947 to 2015.
+Key variables include “President” that signifies the presidents’ political party, “Close”, and “Unemployment rate”.

+# Problem 2